-Issue: Metrics development should honor Nature
+Issue 1: Metrics development does not universally honor nature

-A balance of metrics and indicators is needed to shift away from the current win/lose focus of developing a "business case" driven by classical and neoclassical economics where scarce resources need to be allocated among projects that pit profits against social goals.
+A balance of metrics and indicators is needed to shift away from the current-2023-win/lose focus of developing a "business case" driven by classical and neoclassical economics where scarce resources need to be allocated among projects that pit profits against social goals.
 Instead, metrics and indicators need to enable decision-making that facilitates improved resource access and enactment that supports the full vision of prosperity aiming to improve the life quality of present and future generations (Brundtland Commission, 1987) to live in harmony with nature.

-The necessary paradigmatic change towards nature-prioritized metrics is intertwined with a profound multiinstitutional shift toward a non-zero-sum decision-making approach that enables identifying and implementing multiple-win solutions regarding resource allocation.
+The necessary paradigmatic change towards nature-prioritized metrics is intertwined with a profound multi-institutional shift toward a non-zero-sum decision-making approach that enables identifying and implementing multiple-win solutions regarding resource allocation.
 Such a shift, enabling extended and upgraded (mass) cooperation, has to be intertwined with recognizing and implementing in practice the consequences of human-nature interdependence.
-This pattern facilitates moving away from the institutional dual primacy of a zero-sum approach and resource scarcity view that generates exploitative, dominance seeking, competitive, and collisional socio-economic dynamism.
+This pattern facilitates moving away from the institutional dual primacy of a zero-sum approach and resource scarcity view that generates exploitative, dominance-seeking, competitive, and collisional socioeconomic dynamism.

-From an ethical perspective, this shift indicates priority given to ethics based on virtues, care and duties instead of utility.
-It logically entails a drive toward social and economic equilibriums that are not influenced by pre-established power balance and can be, therefore, truly inclusive and fair with respect to remote and less affluent regions of the planet (Brandt Report, 1980).
+From an ethical perspective, this shift indicates priority given to ethics based on virtues, care, and duties instead of utility.
+It logically entails a drive toward social and economic equilibriums that are not influenced by a pre-established power balance and can be, therefore, truly inclusive and fair with respect to remote and less affluent regions of the planet (Brandt, 1980).

 Sustainability should become a core value of human culture rather than just a compliance exercise and, therefore, be considered a system-level goal rather than a behavioral constraint.
 In such a broader context, the focus on quality metrics will be to help organizations assess if their actions are achieving what they value, rather than if they are hitting compliance targets.
-Such a robust cultural shift will also lessen the current tendency for short-term thinking driven by perceived immediate gains/targets (Barton, 2011).
+Such a robust cultural shift can also lessen the current tendency for short-term thinking driven by perceived immediate gains/targets (Barton, 2011).
 Instead, it can facilitate social innovation, business models, and pursuit of technologies that aim and show long-term potential of sustainable value creation and altruistic benefits.

-Given the complexity of the types of metrics and systems needed to measure full environmental impacts and support the pursuit of strong sustainability goals (Daly, 1991), there is a distinct need for technological tools to support the growingly automatic measurement, monitoring, reporting, and visualization of the aggregation of transformational sustainability-oriented processes.
-The proper sets and implementation dynamics of metrics and measurements enable us to elaborate on and implement effective methodologies aiming to radically lower emissions by allowing the "technologies of nature" to work and increase the regeneration, restoration, and resilience of Earth's ecosystems.
+1. Address the need for the complexity of the types of metrics and systems required to measure full environmental impacts and support the pursuit of strong sustainability goals (Daly, 1991), and address the distinct need for technological tools to support the growingly automatic measurement, monitoring, reporting, and visualization of the aggregation of transformational sustainability-oriented processes.
+The proper sets and implementation dynamics of metrics and measurements should enable us to elaborate on and implement effective methodologies aiming to radically lower emissions by allowing the "technologies of nature" to work and increase the regeneration, restoration, and resilience of Earth's ecosystems.